-- What makes a hero? — thinking about motives (part 3)
+What makes a hero? — two types of motives (part 4)

 The earlier discussion on outcomes distinguished between outcomes in relation to the success or failure of the act — i.e. whether the children were saved from the burning school building — and the outcomes in terms of the personal detriment endured by the act-doer.
 A similar distinction is relevant in the discussion on motives.
 They can be divided into the motives prior to the act and the motives during the act.

 In the second case, we have an example where the motive arises during the act.
 We have a firewoman in a regular work scenario.
 She enters the burning building.
 The firewoman, upon entering the building, realises the near-collapse state of the ceiling and nevertheless decides to move forth to the second room to try and save the kids.
 The moment the firewoman decided to move forth knowing of the possible adverse consequences of her act, was the moment she exercised her agency in opposition (or above) her mandate.
 It is at that point that her act yielded a hero-status, which is independent from the outcome of her attempt.